sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/getting-started.md

 * The factory provides methods for conjunctions (`And`), disjunctions (`Or`) and negations (`Not`).
 See the next two examples if you really want to use C# operators for these.
 * The factory provides `A` through `Z` as properties that return variable declarations with these letters as their symbol.

-### Writing Sentences with OperableSentenceFactory
+### Writing Sentences as Code - with OperableSentenceFactory

 The `SentenceCreation` namespace also contains a static class called `OperableSentenceFactory`.
 It works similarly to `SentenceFactory`, but lets you use operators: